-Monument record MLI13336 - Romano-British features and artefacts, Station Road, Sutterton
+Monument record MLI13336 - Romano-British Settlement and Probable Saltmaking, Station Road, Sutterton

 Summary

-Romano-British industrial and agricultural features, paleochannels, pottery scatter and finds on land off Station Road, Sutterton
+Romano-British settlement and probable industrial activity, on land off Station Road, Sutterton.

 Protected Status/Designation